-Length: Semester Prerequisite: none

-The purpose of this course is to educate students to be politically, socially, and economically conscious about their personal connections to local and nation history.
-Ethnic Studies focuses on themes of social justice, social responsibility, and social change.
+Credits: 5 units per semester Grade Level: 11-12 Length: Semester change.
 The course will address issues from past to present, from politics to social reform, allowing students to identify similar social patterns and universal qualities present in other societies, including their own.
 This course will focus on the experiences of African American, Asian American, Latino American, Middle Eastern American, American Indians, and other ethnic identities in the United States.